Frequently Asked Questions

 Each decision is made by working with and seeking consultation from leaders and organizers associated with different advocacy groups, political insiders, LGBTQ and mainstream media representatives, community organizers, and those taking action themselves.
 After all information is gathered, we only take action with consensus within the group that is taking action.

-Robin McGehee is the director of GetEQUAL, and is accountable for ensuring that the organization reaches its goals.
-The board of directors holds Robin accountable to that job responsibility, so she is ultimately accountable to them.
-GetEQUAL is working to build a supporter base that can continue to inform the organization’s direction and actions, similar to a summer 2010 online poll allowing users to determine GetEQUAL’s top two targets in regards to ENDA for July.
+Felipe Sousa-Rodriguez and Heather Cronk are the co-directors of GetEQUAL, and are accountable for ensuring that the organization reaches its goals.
+The board of directors holds Felipe and Heather accountable to that job responsibility, so they are ultimately accountable to the board.
+GetEQUAL is working to build a supporter base that can continue to inform the organization’s direction and actions.

 Who is on the board, and how/why were they chosen?